schuchert/schuchert.github.io/_posts/2024-01-07-LaughingBuddhaBelly.md

 ## Kudos to [Rick Krause](https://taichiokc.com/)

-> [!note]
 > Much of this comes from practicing Tai Chi with [Rick Krause](https://taichiokc.com/).
 He covers this in detail
-> his book "Laughing Buddha Tai Chi: Practical Secrets", in the chapter on Longevity Breathing.
+> in his book "Laughing Buddha Tai Chi: Practical Secrets", in the chapter on Longevity Breathing.

-## The Quick Version
+## Something to Try

 Try the following experiment:
 > Sit down (important) comfortably.
 Put a hand lightly on your bellybutton.
 Push it out with your diaphragm/stomach.